 • Financial assistance may cover: Deposits, rent, or mobile home lot fees.
 Please be aware that we’re unable to assist with: Arrears (back) rent, arrears (back) deposit, rental fees, rent for subsidized units, mortgages, utilities, or payments to roommate situations or family members.

 To see if you are eligible for Case Management & Housing assistance, please call 801.359.2444 to receive an assessment.
 Phone assessments can be given: Monday-Friday, 8:30 am to 5:00 pm.
+If you do not reach a staff member, please leave a voicemail with your name and contact information and we will return your call within 2 business days.
 Walk-in appointments will no longer be accepted, please call to receive an assessment.

 If you are found ineligible for UCA’s Case Management & Housing services, you will be referred to other community resources that may be able to assist you.